Nico: Later solo career (1978–1988)

 In September 1978, Nico performed at the Canet Roc '78 festival in Spain.
 Also performing at this event were Blondie, Kevin Ayers, and Ultravox.
 She made a vocal contribution to Neuronium's second album, Vuelo Químico, as she was at the studio, by chance, while it was being recorded in Barcelona in 1978 by Michel Huygen, Carlos Guirao and Albert Gimenez.
 She read excerpts from "Ulalume" by Edgar Allan Poe.
-She said that she was deeply moved by the music, so she could not help but make a contribution.
+She said that the music deeply moved her, so she could not help but make a contribution.
 During the same year, Nico briefly toured as supporting act for Siouxsie and the Banshees, one of many post-punk bands who namechecked her.
 In Paris, Patti Smith bought a new harmonium for Nico after her original was stolen.

 Nico returned to New York in 1979 where her comeback concert at CBGB (accompanied by John Cale and Lutz Ulbrich) was reviewed positively in The New York Times.
 She began playing regularly at the Squat Theatre and other venues with Jim Tisdall accompanying her on harp and Gittler guitar.
 They played together on a sold-out tour of twelve cities in the East and Midwest.
 At some shows, she was accompanied on guitar by Cheetah Chrome (the Dead Boys).

 In France, Nico was introduced to photographer Antoine Giacomoni.
 Giacomoni's photos of Nico would be used for her next album, and would eventually be featured in a book (Nico: Photographies, Horizon Illimite, Paris, 2002).
 Through Antoine Giacomoni, she met Corsican bassist Philippe Quilichini.
 Nico recorded her next studio album, Drama of Exile, in 1981. produced by Philippe Quilichini.
 Mahamad Hadi aka Mad Sheer Khan played oriental rock guitar and wrote all the oriental production.
 It was a departure from her earlier work with John Cale, featuring a mixture of rock and Middle Eastern arrangements.
 For this album, in addition to originals like "Genghis Khan" and "Sixty Forty", Nico recorded covers of the Velvet Underground's "I'm Waiting for the Man" and David Bowie's "'Heroes".
 Drama of Exile was released twice, in two different versions, the second appearing in 1983.

-After relocating to Manchester, England, in the early 1980s, Nico acquired a manager, the influential Factory Records executive and promoter Alan Wise, and began working with a variety of backing bands for her many live performances.
-These bands included, chronologically, Blue Orchids, the Bedlamites and the Faction.
+After relocating to Manchester, England, in the early 1980s, Nico acquired a manager, Factory Records executive and promoter Alan Wise, and began working with a variety of backing bands for her many live performances.
+These bands chronologically included Blue Orchids, the Bedlamites and the Faction.

 In 1981, Nico released the Philippe Quilichini-produced single "Saeta"/"Vegas" on Flicknife Records.
-The following year saw another single, "Procession" produced by Martin Hannett and featuring The Invisible Girls.
-Included on the "Procession" single was a new version of The Velvet Underground's "All Tomorrow's Parties".
+The following year saw another single, "Procession", produced by Martin Hannett and featuring the Invisible Girls.
+Included on the "Procession" single was a new version of the Velvet Underground's "All Tomorrow's Parties".